alanlujan91/SequentialEGM/content/paper/4_multinterp.md

 ## Interpolation on Unstructured Grids

 We now turn to the more challenging case of fully unstructured grids, as arise in the pension deposit problem of [Section %s](#multdim).
-In this case, the endogenous grid loses even its topological regularity, making curvilinear interpolation methods inapplicable.
-We use Gaussian Process Regression to handle this case.
+Unfortunately, the endogenous grid in this problem loses even its topological regularity, making curvilinear interpolation methods inapplicable.
+When neighborhood relationships themselves break down, we need an approach that makes no assumptions about grid structure.
+Gaussian Process Regression provides exactly this flexibility.

 ```{prf:definition} Unstructured Grid
 :label: def-unstructured